 Timing & Expectations

 A list of recommended meeting topics as well as strategies for staying connected will be shared following the kick-off meeting.

 Prime has two enrollment options for full-stack engineering students, which affects the duration (but not the overall time commitment) for mentorship.

-**NEW** Our Full-Stack program mentors are also asked to do one extra engagement outside of mentor meetings.
-Mentors are asked to participate in one remote mock interview.
+Our Full-Stack program mentors are also asked to do one extra engagement outside of mentor meetings.
+Mentors are asked to participate in one (or more!) remote mock interview.
 These will be facilitated by the Prime staff and will take about 30 minutes of your time.
 Please watch your email for details.

 Our User Experience program mentors are asked to do four extra engagements outside of bi-weekly meetings.
 These will be facilitated by the Program Director and will take about 2-3 hours of your time.

 - Mentor groups virtually meet every other week for 12 weeks (6 total).
 Meetings are scheduled by Prime staff and take place over the lunch hour.

 - Kickoff Meeting (60 Minute Zoom): 12/7, 5:30 CST

 Lenox (February - April)

 - Kickoff Meeting (60 Minute Zoom): 2/7, 5:30 CST